jmhuer/jmhuer.github.io/mini_book/docs/independent/smoke.md

 ## Classifying smoky images
 ---

-Pretrained Resnet-50 model is used to classify the smoky images from the non-smoky ones.
-It can be found in the Fire-Smoke-Detection folder, adapted from [smoke-detection-repository](https://github.com/imsaksham-c/Fire-Smoke-Detection) .
+The point of generating smoke synthetic images is to avoid having to collect them in real life.
+This can be dangerous and expensive.
+Once we have the technology to add smoke to images, we use the images to train a classifier.
+If the synthetic data truly reflects the real world data, this classifier should be able to detect smoke in the real world.
+We use a pretrained Resnet-50 model is used to classify the smoky images from the non-smoky ones.
+It can be found in the Fire-Smoke-Detection folder, adapted from [smoke-detection-repository](https://github.com/imsaksham-c/Fire-Smoke-Detection).

+To evaluate performance, we convert 500 food images with a camera above a stovetop and split 80/20 training and validation.
+Our validation performance scores ~96%.